wiicode/cybersecurity-framework/bronze-controls/devices/eud-factory-android.md

 **Scenario 3: Reissuing a device to a different user in the same security environment**
 Use this reset method where a device is to be transferred between different employees, and is to be reset to factory settings so that the reprovisioning steps for that platform can be followed as if the device were new.

-**Scenario 4: Sanitising a device for release to lower security domain or sale**
+**Scenario 4: Sanitizing a device for release to lower security domain or sale**
-Use this reset method if the device is to be transferred out of a secure environment and you wish to perform a best-endeavours sanitisation of the device.
+Use this reset method if the device is to be transferred out of a secure environment and you wish to perform a best-endeavours sanitization of the device.

 ## Factory reset